7-Day Healthy Dinner Plan for Picky Eaters

 So how do you feed a hungry family healthy meals every night that satisfy everyone's taste buds?
 Give everyone choices, without cooking four separate meals.
 Offer a meal as deconstructed parts and everyone gets the choice to fill their plate with what they want to eat.
 Just lay out a few simple rules for those picky eaters: everyone's plate must include a healthy protein, vegetables and a whole grain (sometimes we'll do a starchy veg instead, like sweet potatoes or corn on the cob).
 We also serve up classic kid favorites—like chicken tenders and pizza—with a healthy twist.

-When it comes to drinks, water, milk and unsweetened nondairy milk, such as Almond Breeze almondmilk, are all great choices to round out the meal.
+When it comes to drinks, water, milk and unsweetened nondairy milk are all great choices to round out the meal.
 But some picky eaters might struggle with the taste.
 Try adding a splash of 100-percent juice to plain seltzer water for a homemade "soda" kids will like.
 Or make your own chocolate milk so you control the amount of sugar.
 Use less and less chocolate each time to help wean your picky eater off the sweetness.

 No two "picky eaters" have the same selective preferences.
 A kid who hates salad one day could love it the next.
 But hopefully you'll find some inspiration below to help keep you from becoming a short-order cook.